2017 South Asian floods: Nepal

-As of 24 August 143 people have been killed in Nepal; 1.7 million have been affected by them, and around 461,000 have been forced out of their residences.
+As of 24 August 2017, 143 people have been killed in Nepal; 1.7 million have been affected by them, and around 461,000 have been forced out of their residences.
 Over 34,000 homes were flooded, destroying 1,000.
 Parts of the Mahendra Highway, the most important east–west connection in the country, were washed away, and agricultural experts predicted that the country's rice production would be adversely affected.
 The runway of Biratnagar Airport was flooded and the airport was forced to close on 15 August.

 Experts stated that the flooding was the worst seen by Nepal in several years; about one-third of the country was flooded, much of it in the poorest areas of the country.

 Pakistan

 Monsoon rains caused urban flooding in Karachi and Rawalpindi, the largest cities in Pakistan.
 At least 23 people, including seven children, died after Karachi received up to 130 mm of rainfall on 31 August.
 Most of the victims died from being electrocuted, with others being killed by partial building collapses or drowning.
 Two more died in Kashmore and Jamshoro districts of Sindh.

 The flooding followed a little more than a week after 41 mm of rain fell on Karachi on 21–22 August.
 There, 19 people died in rain-related incidents—including electrocution, falling billboards, and roof collapse, according to the Edhi and Chhipa rescue services.

+According to the Pakistan Meteorological Department, the Karachi flood was caused by the monsoon rain which began on the evening of Wednesday, August 28.
+As the incident took place, the Army and Navy, along with other welfare organizations, started rescuing people.